aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

           cpu: 0.75
 ```

-You can author Guard clauses to evaluate this data.
-When evaluating a `.guard` rules file, the `context` is the entire input document.
-Let’s look at some sample clauses to validate `limits` enforcement for `containers` specified in a `Pod`:
+You can author Guard clauses to evaluate this data\.
+When evaluating a rules file, the context is the entire input document\.
+Following are example clauses that validate limits enforcement for containers specified in a Pod\.

 ```
 #
-# At this level the root document is available for evaluation
+# At this level, the root document is available for evaluation
 #

 #
-# Our rule evaluates only for apiVersion == v1, and K8s kind is Pod
+# Our rule only evaluates for apiVersion == v1 and K8s kind is Pod
 #
 rule ensure_container_limits_are_enforced
     when apiVersion == 'v1'